CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Proposed Approach

 More details on pixel-wise learning is provided in the appendix.

-\textbf{b) Local consistency (CRF).} Standard CAMs have low resolution leading to a bloby effect where activations do not align with the object's boundaries, thus contributing to poor localization~\cite{belharbi2022fcam,choe2020evaluating}.
+\textbf{b) Local consistency (CRF).} Standard CAMs have low resolution leading to a bloby effect where activations do not align with the object's boundaries, thus contributing to poor localization~\cite{choe2020evaluating,belharbi2022fcam}.
 To avoid this, a CRF loss~\cite{tang2018regularized} is employed to push the activations of ${\bm{S}_t}$ to be locally consistent in terms of pixels proximity and color.
 For a \emph{single image frame} $\bm{X}_t$ and its map ${\bm{S}_t}$, the CRF loss is formulated as,

 where ${\bm{W}_t}$ is an affinity matrix in which ${\bm{W}[i, j]}$ captures the \emph{proximity} between pair of pixels ${i, j}$ in the \emph{single frame} ${\bm{X}_t}$, and their \emph{color similarity}; ${r=0}$ is the index of the background, while ${r=1}$ is for the foreground.
-Since ${\bm{S}_t}$ has the same size as the input image, it is beneficial to minimize Eq.\ref{eq:crf}, since pixels' details is available.
-This allows to more accurately compare their color.
+Since ${\bm{S}_t}$ has the same size as the input image, it is beneficial to minimize Eq.\ref{eq:crf}, since pixels' details is available, allowing for more accurate pixel-wise comparison.

-\textbf{c) Absolute size constraint (ASC).} Unbalanced activations is a common issue in CAMs~\cite{choe2020evaluating,belharbi2022fcam,rony2023deep}.
+\textbf{c) Absolute size constraint (ASC).} Unbalanced activations is a common issue in CAMs~\cite{choe2020evaluating,rony2023deep,belharbi2022fcam}.
 Often, strong activations cover only small and most discriminative parts of an object, allowing the background to dominate.
 Alternatively, large parts of an image are activated as foreground~\cite{rony2023deep}.
 To avoid such unbalance, global size prior over the CAM is employed.
 It consists of constraining the size of foreground and background regions to be as large as possible in a competitive way.
-To this end, Absolute Size Constraint (ASC)~\cite{belharbi2020minmaxuncer} on the decoder maps ${\bm{S}_t}$ is used.
-This is achieved without requiring any knowledge of the true object size or prior knowledge of which region is larger~\cite{pathak2015constrained}.
-This prior is formulated as inequality constraints which are then solved via a standard log-barrier method~\cite{boyd2004convex},
+To this end, Absolute Size Constraint (ASC)~\cite{belharbi2020minmaxuncer} on the decoder maps ${\bm{S}_t}$ is employed.
+This is achieved without requiring any knowledge of the true object size or prior knowledge of which region is larger.
+In particular, ASC allows the foreground and background region to compete by pushing their area to be as large as possible, effectively preventing unbalanced activation.
+This prior is formulated as inequality constraints which are then solved via a standard log-barrier method by minimizing the following loss,